mnot/I-D/json-home/draft.md

 As a result, clients ought to cache the home document (as per {{RFC7234}}), to avoid fetching it before every interaction (which would otherwise be required).

-Likewise, a client encountering a 404 Not Found on a link is encouraged obtain a fresh copy of the home document, to assure that it is up-to-date.
+Likewise, a client encountering a 404 (Not Found) on a link is encouraged obtain a fresh copy of the home document, to assure that it is up-to-date.

 # Frequently Asked Questions

+## Why not use (insert other service description format)?

+There are a fair number of existing service description formats, including those that specialise in "RESTful" interactions.
+However, these formats generally are optimised for pairwise integration, or one-server-to-many-client integration, and less capable of describing protocols where both the server and client can evolve and be extended.

 ## Why doesn't the format allow references or inheritance?